 Windows key + H

 This shortcut comes handy in sharing a screenshot of Desktop, through the mail, OneNote, etc.

 Windows key + Q

 This Windows shortcut key is helpful in searching everywhere in Windows.
 This shortcut is similar to Windows key + S.

 Windows key + Shift + S

-This shortcut takes advanced snippet.
-It selects the whole window and then the user manually select the desired are to capture the snippet.
+This shortcut takes advanced snippets.
+It selects the whole window and then the user manually selects the desired are to capture the snippet.

-These are the some of the most popular Windows shortcuts keys which I use.
+These are some of the most popular Windows shortcuts keys that I use.
 If you feel anything I missed, please write those shortcut keys in the comment box.
 I will update the article with your suggested shortcut keys.